-Spouses and dependent children of full-time employees who have completed one year of service may generally receive education benefits (tuition waiver only) at member institutions within the Council of Independent Colleges (CIC) tuition exchange program.
+Employees, spouses and dependent children of full-time employees who have completed one year of service may apply to receive education benefits at member institutions within the Council of Independent Colleges (CIC) tuition exchange program.
 Application for CIC tuition exchange must be coordinated through the Eureka College Financial Aid Office and is subject to verification and approval by Eureka College.
-2 Acceptance of an initial CIC tuition waiver, and continuation of same (maximum 3 years of renewal), is determined by the host institution and is subject to that institution's service generally may be considered as residence with the employee), and receive more than 50% of their support from the employee.
+2 Acceptance of an initial CIC tuition waiver, and continuation of same (maximum 3 years of renewal), is determined by the host institution and is subject to that institution's eligibility requirements.